Cyborg: Neural enhancement and restoration

+Pharmacology

-Automated insulin delivery systems, colloquially also known as the "artificial pancreas", are a substitute for the lack of natural insulin production by the body, most notably in Type 1 diabetes.
+Automated insulin delivery systems, colloquially also known as the "artificial pancreas", are a substitute for the lack of natural insulin production by the body, most notably in Type 1 Diabetes.
 Currently available systems combine a continuous glucose monitor with an insulin pump that can be remote controlled, forming a control loop that automatically adjusts the insulin dosage depending on the current blood glucose level.
 Examples of commercial systems that implement such a control loop are the MiniMed 670G from Medtronic and the t:slim x2 from Tandem Diabetes Care.
 Do-it-yourself artificial pancreas technologies also exist, though these are not verified or approved by any regulatory agency.
 Upcoming next-generation artificial pancreas technologies include automatic glucagon infusion in addition to insulin, to help prevent hypoglycemia and improve efficiency.
 One example of such a bi-hormonal system is the Beta Bionics iLet.

 In the military

-Military organizations' research has recently focused on the utilization of cyborg animals for the purposes of a supposed tactical advantage.
+Military organizations' research has recently focused on the use of cyborg animals for the purposes of a supposed tactical advantage.
 DARPA has announced its interest in developing "cyborg insects" to transmit data from sensors implanted into the insect during the pupa stage.
 The insect's motion would be controlled from a microelectromechanical system (MEMS) and could conceivably survey an environment or detect explosives and gas.
 Similarly, DARPA is developing a neural implant to remotely control the movement of sharks.
 The shark's unique senses would then be exploited to provide data feedback in relation to enemy ship movement or underwater explosives.

 In 2006, researchers at Cornell University invented a new surgical procedure to implant artificial structures into insects during their metamorphic development.
 The first insect cyborgs, moths with integrated electronics in their thorax, were demonstrated by the same researchers.
 The initial success of the techniques has resulted in increased research and the creation of a program called Hybrid-Insect-MEMS (HI-MEMS).
 Its goal, according to DARPA's Microsystems Technology Office, is to develop "tightly coupled machine-insect interfaces by placing micro-mechanical systems inside the insects during the early stages of metamorphosis."